7 Steps to Developing a Strategically Sound Small Business Website

 Branding is more than just a logo.
 Unfortunately, most small businesses often don’t take branding seriously enough.

-Your website should be an extension of your business that connects people to it—not looks like it’s a different business.
+Your website should be an extension of your business that connects people to it—not look like it’s a different business.

-So, use colors and images that are consistent with the established identity for your business.
-Your overall website design should have impact.
+So, use colors and images consistent with your business’s established identity.
+Your overall website design should have an impact.
 Avoid trendy, visually dazzling effects that interfere with content delivery.

-Unless you are an artist, presenting images should not be your your primary goal.
-Work to present content in a clean, uncluttered and professional environment.
+Presenting images should not be your primary goal unless you are an artist.
+Work to deliver content in a clean, uncluttered, and professional environment.
 Design should support and enhance—not detract from—content.

 Make the navigation structure easy to find and see, whether in desktop or mobile view.
 Use plenty of images to make the page interesting for the eye.
-You can use headlines to separate and “frame” content areas so people understand what each section is about.
+You can use headlines to separate and “frame” content areas so people understand each section.

 For most small business sites, the home page is a critical “front door” to the website.
-Keep in mind that people are generally scanning when they enter the home page.
+Remember that people generally scan when they enter the home page.
 So, it’s important to understand how to capture site visitors and keep them engaged.

 1. Who are you, and what do you do?